The crate_query_cont node

 Query

-A select statement will be executed periodically, on every iteration a timefilter
+A select statement will be executed periodically, on every iteration a timefilter gets adjusted according to the period parameter.

-For this to work, the query given must contain the $__timefilter
+For this to work, the query given must contain the $__timefilter placeholder in the query's where clause:

 Queries must start with the keyword

-and must contain the keywordfrom/FROM
+select/SELECTorwith/WITHand must contain the keywordfrom/FROMto be valid.

 def query =